soabase/soabase-cache/README.md

 The key parts are combined using the configured `KeyPartCombiner`.
 The `StandardKeyPartCombiner` joins all the parts separated with a `-` (dash).

+#### Backing Store

+The actual caching of objects is done by the configured `CacheBackingStore`.
+The library comes with `MemoryCacheBackingStore` which stores objects in a [Guava](https://github.com/google/guava) Cache Map.